Pedal for Kids 2020

 - Scotia Bank

 Every year, sick kids and their families depend on the Children’s Healthy Kids Fund, dedicated to funding the hospital’s most urgent needs.
 These funds often make the difference between life and death for our young patients and their families.
 They allow our team of world-class doctors and healthcare professionals to administer essential treatments, services and procedures to our patients who desperately need them.
-Pedal for Kids is proud to allocate a portion of the event’s proceeds to two specific projects within the hospital’s most urgent needs – the BAHA Program and a new Neonatal Transport Unit.
+Pedal for Kids is proud to allocate a portion of the event’s proceeds to a specific project within the hospital’s most urgent needs – a new Neonatal Transport Unit.

 - A new Neonatal Transport Unit: Neonatal Transport Units are essential to our tiniest patients, premature babies who often arrive at our hospital in critical condition.
 With your help, Pedal for Kids will finance a new Neonatal Transport Unit, a specialized piece of ambulatory equipment that regulates temperature and provides essential respiratory services to our preemies, making their first trip safe and secure, and allowing them the best chance at a healthy life.